 Shiu Wai-ming (邵蔚明, 1887-1956) – Vitasoy Co-founder and Landlord

 Shiu Wai-ming was likely a grandson of Shiu Lock-hing based on age and his date of birth is around 1887 based on a 1950 publication for the HK Business Festival which described him as 63 years old.
-Based on the 1965 obituary of his mother Shiu Lui Sze (呂氏) in 1965 (who passed away that year at the age of 88), he was the brother of Shiu Pak-nin (to be covered in the next section) and Shiu Wai-choi (邵偉才).
+Based on the 1965 obituary of his mother Shiu Lui Sze (呂氏, but likely not his natural mother based on age) in 1965 (who passed away that year at the age of 88), he was the older brother of Shiu Pak-nin and Herman Shiu (to be covered in the next section) although all three likely were children of different mothers based on their age gap.
 (TKP, 1965-7-9)

 Wai-ming was born in HK and was one of the earliest graduates of St. Stephen’s College which was formed in 1903.
 He became an owner of the Lock Hing building in 1909 and assumed the management of Lock Hing the curio firm and the building after Shiu Lock-hing’s death in 1911.
 Shiu Yat Him Investment & Mortgage Co Ltd (邵溢謙置業按揭有限公司) and Lock Hing Investment (洛興置業有限公司) were incorporated in 1934 and 1939 to manage the family’s property holdings.
 By 1940, the tenants of the Lock Hing Building aside from Lock Hing were primarily cultural organizations including a photofinishing firm by the name of Modern Company (摩登公司), Morning Light Photo Studio (晨光攝影院), Modern Reader’s Service (現代文化服務社), the Hong Kong branch of the World Bookstore (世界書局), International Dispensary (五洲大藥房), the newspaper Ta Kung Pao (大公報) and Mei Kwong Publishing Co (微光出版社).